-Note: The Workflow Automation feature is one of the useful features of Pipedrive’s Advanced and Professional plans.
+Note: The Workflow Automation feature is one of the useful features of Pipedrive’s Advanced, Professional, and Enterprise plans.
 To learn how to switch plans, click here.

 By default, only Admin Users in Pipedrive can create workflows through the Workflow Automation feature.
 To read more about the Workflow Automation feature in Pipedrive, click here.

 However, an Admin User can enable a permission to allow for Regular Users to create and edit their own workflows in Pipedrive.

 To enable this permission, an Admin User needs to go to Settings > Customize > Manage Users > Permissions sets, find the 'Create workflows' option and select YES.